DenniJensen/ddb-pdc/README.md

 Running `mvn verify` will also generate a code coverage report with [JaCoCo](http://jacoco.org/) and save it to `target/site/jacoco/`.

+By default, the tests for the PDC result database are skipped so that running the test suite doesn't require a running MongoDB.
+To enable them, set `ddb.storage.enable` to `true` in `application-test.properties`.

 ### Running

 You can run the backend server from the command line during development with